demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/ButteryStancakes-EnemySoundFixes/README.md

     - You can disable this change in the config if you don't like it
   - Config setting (disabled by default) to adjust footstep volume/distance to match player footsteps
   - Fixed hit sound being interrupted by death animation
+  - Fixed entrance door sounds not playing on both sides of the door when entering/exiting the building
 - Butlers
   - Fixed corpses still buzzing even once the mask hornets spawn out of it
 - Tulip snakes
-  - Fixed "scurry" sounds sometimes playing while not walking
   - Scurry sounds now properly re-randomize their pitch when they play
   - Failsafe to prevent tulip snakes from making noises after death
   - Fixed missing hit sound effect